paulina-t/bias_correction_of_storm_surge_model_with_nn/README.md

 # How to make inference

-## Run the script main_predict.py
+## Run the script `main_predict.py`

 This script uses pre-trained models to predict the residuals in one “kyststasjoner” (Nordic4-SS) file and is designed to run operationally.

-Example of how to run the script: nohup time python3 -u main_predict.py '2022-05-09 00:00' > nohup_predict.out &
+Example of how to run the script:
+`nohup time python3 -u main_predict.py '2022-05-09 00:00' > nohup_predict.out &`

 This will predict the residuals in the Nordic4-SS prediction generated at 2022-05-09 00:00.
-The output will be saved in a NetCDF file named 2022050900.nc in the directory /lustre/storeB/project/IT/geout/machine-ocean/workspace/paulinast/ml_predict_storm_surge
+The output will be saved in a NetCDF file named 2022050900.nc in the directory `/lustre/storeB/project/IT/geout/machine-ocean/workspace/paulinast/ml_predict_storm_surge`

 Note that the script only works for Nordic4-SS predictions generated at 00 or 12 UTC (not 06 or 18).

 # How to train the models

-## Run the script main_run_models_for_all_stations.py.
+## Run the script `main_run_models_for_all_stations.py`.
 This script will train the ML models at all stations and for all lead times.

-The following files are needed: prepare_df_operational.py to get a DataFrame with all the data preprocessor_operational_train_and_test.py to get a dict with preprocessed arrays ( X_train, Y_train, X_test, Y_test, etc.) some helpers
+The following files are needed: prepare_df_operational.py to get a DataFrame with all the data preprocessor_operational_train_and_test.py to get a dict with preprocessed arrays (X_train, Y_train, X_test, Y_test, etc.) some helpers

-## prepare_df_operational.py
+## `prepare_df_operational.py`

 Make one big DataFrame with all the raw data that we need.
 This will later be preprocessed and put into training and test arrays.

-The data come from different sources: kyststasjoner_files, Jean’s prepared dataset containing observations and tide data, and weather forecasts.
+The data come from different sources: kyststasjoner files, Jean’s prepared dataset containing observations and tide data, and weather forecasts.
 Everything is saved on PPI.

 Some variables are derived from others, for instance, (obs - tide) or wind speed.